Pumapunku: Miniature gateways

 There also exist miniature gateways at Pumapunku which are perfect replicas of once standing monumental full-sized gateways.
 When reducing the full-sized monumental architecture to miniature architecture the Tiahuanacans applied a specific formula.
 There also exist replicas of larger monumental structures.
 For example it has been shown that the much-admired carved block known as the "Escritorio del Inca" is an accurate and reduced-scale model of full-scale architecture.
-Some of these "model stones" like "little Pumapunku" are not isolates stones but, rather, seem to fit in the context of other stones and stone fragments.
+Some of these "model stones" like "little Pumapunku" are not isolated stones but, rather, seem to fit in the context of other stones and stone fragments.
 According to Protzen and Nair the fact that many of these "model stones" were executed in multiple exemplars bespeaks mass production.

 Doubly curved lintels

 At Pumapunku and other areals of Tiwanaku such as Kantatayita doubly curved lintels with complicated surfaces were found.
-Jean-Pierre Protzen and Stella Nair point out that the "steep parabolic curve" of the doubly curved lintels (like the one of the Kantatayita lintel) would be difficult to replicate for modern stonemasons ("would tax any stonemason's skills today").
+Jean-Pierre Protzen and Stella Nair point out that the "steep parabolic curve" of the doubly curved lintels (like that of the Kantatayita lintel) would be difficult to replicate for modern stonemasons ("would tax any stonemason's skills today").